daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goals

-1. Segment common items in a given text dataset to pinpoint its core themes and their overall coverage.
+1. Segment common items in a text dataset to pinpoint its core themes and their distribution.
 Requirements include:
     * Clusters cover the main topics/subtopics within the dataset.
     * Clusters map comprehensively across the dataset.
     * Clusters backed by helpful, [`gpt-3.5-turbo-16k`](https://platform.openai.com/docs/models/gpt-3-5) generated summaries.